BryJamin/WickedWizard/README.md

 ### Current Issues

-- Need to make roomtransition a system so I can activate it when you use a teleporter instead of it being restricted to the roomtransition system
+- Need to improve roomtransition system to have fades and use the game camera

+- Need to convert moveto and similar following math to use angles

 -Death screen needs a specific area to click

 - Destructable chests